 We're here to give you all of the information you may need, from choosing a mechanic school, to taking the all-important ASE certification exam.

 Auto Mechanic Career Outlook

-There are more car owners than ever before, which creates job openings for entry-level mechanics to do repairs on these vehicles.
-However, with the self-driving cars looming in the not-so-distant future, along with electric cars gaining popularity, mechanics will need to keep up with the rapidly growing technology to stay relevant.
+There are more car owners than ever before, which creates job openings for entry-level mechanics to perform repairs.
+However, with self-driving cars looming in the not-so-distant future, along with the growing popularity of electric cars, mechanics will need to keep up with the rapidly changing technology.

 - Aircraft mechanics repair airplanes, jets, helicopters, and any other machine that flies.